swtan346/tp/docs/UserGuide.md

    <br>
    <br>
    <div markdown="block" class="alert alert-info"> :information_source:
-   _Ensure you have the necessary permissions to execute commands.
-For Windows Users, running the command prompt as an administrator may be required.
+   **Ensure you have the necessary permissions to execute commands.** <br> _For Windows Users, running the command prompt as an administrator may be required.
 If you encounter permission issues on Mac/Linux, you might need to use `chmod +x nab.jar` to make the file executable._
    </div>